davestaxcp/CounterpartyTimeline2023/README.md

 - Edit BEEP information (change info on infographic)

-- SATOSHIDICE and "failed mints" from 2014
+- SATOSHIDICE and "failed mints" from 2014 (add to infographic)

 - Age of Rust